relaycorp/awala-endpoint-internet/docs/install.md

 ### PoHTTP server

 This is a [PoHTTP server](https://specs.awala.network/RS-007) that receives parcels from Awala gateways via the Internet.
-It's the only component that should be publicly accessible.
+This server MUST be publicly accessible from the Internet.

 To run this process, run the Docker container with the command argument `pohttp-server`.